Do academic staff have any say in the criteria and methods of performance reviews in their units?

 How are faculty and staff pay plans determined for the UW System?

-How are merit increases determined?
+How are pay plan increases determined?

 If the target percent increase were three percent, should I expect to get a three percent increase?

-No. A resolution passed by the Regents includes a guideline that solid performers should receive not less than one-third of the merit compensation plan.
+A resolution passed by the Regents includes a guideline that solid performers should receive not less than one-third of the compensation plan.
 This does not imply or require an across-the-board increase for each individual who receives a “satisfactory” assessment.
 Rather, it reflects a policy that those individuals who have made positive, but not necessarily exceptional, contributions should not be excluded from pay plan increases.
 This will ensure that exceptional performers are adequately rewarded but not exclusively at the expense of the solid performers.

 For my own long-term career planning, what is the best way to get a salary increase?